 Before the crisis we built our school in tents, but people had to flee to refugee camps.
 Today we are back and we need to build a three-classroom school in cement.
 We want three teachers, and tables, chairs and blackboards so our kids have all they need to study.
 We are committed to make that possible and that's why we require your help.

-We have the money we collected [from our own people] but we need more so that we can start to build the school and buy materials together and then pay the teachers.
+We have the money we collected [amongst their own people] but we need more so that we can start to build the school and buy materials together and then pay the teachers.

-I'm seeking to raise around 6,000 GBP for this.
-In case you think this is a lot of money, it's the cost of educating 1-2 children in a British school, but in Mali it educates 50ish children.
+They worked on assembling materials and making preparations, built the school and it ran for a few years.
+We raised over 6,000 GBP for this.
+That's the cost of educating 1-2 children in a British school, but in Mali it educates 50ish children.

 I was contacted in 2014 by Anim al Housseini Touareg on Facebook, then 27.
-He was formerly a tourist guide and craft seller in Timbuktu, but business collapsed after the jihadi war in 2012-13.
-Speaking Taureg, Arabic, French and English, he is now a kind of fixer and ambassador for the village, working with and for the village chief.
+He was a tourist guide and craft seller in Timbuktu, but business had collapsed after the Jihadi war in 2012-13.
+Speaking Taureg, Arabic, French and English, he is now a fixer and ambassador for the village, working with the village chief.

 In 2016, Anim was hit by tragedy.
-His wife died in childbirth and his newborn child Zeinabou was at risk too.
-I did an appeal on Facebook and raised the money to pay hospital fees to save Zeinabou's life.
+His wife died in childbirth and his newborn child Zeinabou was at risk.
+I did an appeal on Facebook, raising money to pay hospital fees to save Zeinabou's life.

 Early in 2017 Anim's camel died.
-A camel is an absolute necessity to a Tuareg.
-I managed to raise money with the help of generous friends and contributors on Facebook, and sent it to Anim for a new camel.
+A camel is a necessity to a Tuareg.
+I raised money with the help of generous friends and contributors and sent it to Anim for a new camel.
 It seems to be a genial and trusty camel too.

 There was a silence.
 I was hoping I hadn't offended them.
 But the Tuareg are independent nomads and they do not like relying on others for help.
 Anim came back after a while with a story.